oSoc20/FRISteam/Server-Side/README.md

 It will return a Publication with id “UUID” as JSON data;

-#### This endpoints will return data for Projects and Publications as XML format.
+#### This endpoints will return data for Projects and Publications as XML format:

 * ```/api/projects/xml/size/:n  ```
 n must be Integer.